BladiMoyano/BladiMoyano.github.io/README.md

 #### Data Origin
 The data is sourced directly from the client’s **N26 account**, ensuring accurate and up-to-date financial records for analysis.

+## Stages
+- Design
+- Development
+- Testing
+- Analysis

+## Design

+### Dashboard mockup
+- What should it look like?
+Some of the data visuals that may be appropriate for answering our questions include:
+-Bar Chart
+-Gauge Chart
+-Line and Column Chart
+-Scorecards

 🐱‍🏍

 # Header